Iron (golf): Hosel

 For irons, the hosel, an undefined part of the iron, is very noticeable, forming a barrel shape on the inside face of the club and the "heel" of the sole of the club.
 Many modern irons have a more offset hosel, integrated into the clubhead at a lower point and further from the hitting area of the club.
 This, combined with the perimeter weighting of modern irons, gives a club with the lowest possible center of gravity and the highest possible usable club face.

 A stroke in which the ball comes directly off the hosel is known as a "shank", and the ball will usually veer off almost at right angles to the intended target line.
+A "shank" should be easy to identify when making contact with the ball.
+A "flushed" strike should feel really soft and light when making contact, while a "shanked" strike should almost sting the hands while feeling heavier than a flush.
+According to swingtalk.com, a shank should feel "harsh" and "jarring", instead of that "smooth" and "buttery" feeling.